jeffmiles63/kokkos-spack/README.md

   variants: +openmp +hsw
   compiler: [intel@18]
 ````
-If there is an "optimal" default in your `packages.yaml` file, it is highly likely that the default Kokkos configuration you get will not be what you want.
+Without an optimal default in your `packages.yaml` file, it is highly likely that the default Kokkos configuration you get will not be what you want.
 For example, CUDA is not enabled by default (there is no easy logic to conditionally activate this for CUDA-enabled systems).
 If you don't specify a CUDA build variant in a `packages.yaml` and you build your Kokkos-dependent project:
 ````
 spack install superscience
 ````
 you may end up just getting the default Kokkos (i.e. Serial).
-Several exampls are included in the `yaml` folder for common platforms.
+Some exampls are included in the `yaml` folder for common platforms.

 ### Spack Environments
 The encouraged method of using Spack is to use environments.
-Rather than installing packages one-at-a-time, you "add" packages to an environment.
+Rather than installing packages one-at-a-time, you add packages to an environment.
 After adding all packages, you concretize and install them all.
-Using environments, one can explicitly add an "optimal" Kokkos for the environment, e.g.
+Using environments, one can explicitly add a desired Kokkos for the environment, e.g.
 ````
 spack add kokkos +cuda +cuda_lambda +volta70
 ````